 While a feature story in the New York Times is certain to get a lot of attention for your startup, there are plenty of digital publications out there who’s social influence can get you just as much buzz.
 Too often, startups and their founders overlook non-traditional publications that have enormous social followings like Buzzfeed and Elite Daily, thinking that the Old Grey Lady (NYT) or publications like the Wall Street Journal are more influential.
 While the publications you target should reflect the audience you wish to connect with, never overlook the residual effects that getting into socially shared publications can have.

-- Press releases distribution isn’t always worth it
+11. Press release distribution isn’t always worth it

 Press release distribution can be costly: hundreds, even thousands of dollars depending on how far you wish to broaden your “reach”.
 And while you may think the cost is worth getting your news posted across wire services all over the world, in all likelihood, a target outreach approach will be far more effective.
 Save the money and spend a little extra time building a solid media list to target with customized pitches that link back to a blog post on the news.